hugoguillin/playwright-realworldapp/README.md

 ### Run target application

-Simply run `docker-compose up -d` from the root directory of this project
+Simply run `docker-compose up -d` from the root directory of this project.
+This will start the target application on `http://localhost:3000`.
+Then, you need register a new user with the same credentials as in the `.env` file.

-### Project configuration

-Create the file `.auth/user.json` on the root of this project.
-This is the file where user authentication data is stored on test set up, so login can be skipped for the rest of the tests.
-This file is already added to .gitignore, so it will not be checked in.

 ### Run tests